How to become a better photographer (5 myths stopping you)

 In other situations, rather spend your time and shutter count on variety instead of eleventy seven thousand photos of almost the same thing.
 Photograph the scene from different viewpoints, with different depths of field, with different shutter speeds, or frame it differently.

-Learning about exposure, focus and how to compose an image is essential to becoming a better photographer, plus it’s cheaper!
+Learning about exposure, how to take sharp photos and how to compose an image is essential to becoming a better photographer, plus it’s cheaper!
+Start with the rule of thirds and how to use framing in composition.

 With variety in your images your time spent editing the shoot on the computer will be much more interesting.
 Your creativity will improve and so will your photography skills.